Try these immune-boosting lifestyle tips, foods, and supplements for feeling balanced and whole as we head into another cold and flu season.

-Exercise + Immunity
+Exercise and Immunity

-Dr. John’s Herbal Immune Optimization Protocol
+John Douillard’s Herbal Immune Optimization Protocol

-Herbal Prevention Prior to an Immune Event16-20
+Herbal Support Prior to Immune Event

 Herbal First Defense at Onset of Immune Event

-Days 1+2, then Reduce Dose as Needed
+Days 1+2, Then Reduce Dose as Needed

-Immuno-Blast | 15 drops every 2 hours
+- Immuno-Blast | 15 drops every 2 hours

-Chyawanprash | 1 -5 Tbs every 4 hours
+- Chyawanprash | 1 -5 tbsp every 4 hours

-Citrus C | 2 capsules 3x / day
+- Citrus C | 2 capsules 3x / day

-Mucus Destroyer | 2 capsules 4x / day
+- Mucus Destroyer | 2 capsules 4x / day

-Turmeric Paste | 1 tsp / hour
+- Turmeric Paste | 1 tsp / hour

-To make 1 tsp Turmeric Paste, open 2 Turmeric Plus capsules and mix with 1/2 tsp raw organic honey
+To make 1 tsp Turmeric Paste, open 2 Turmeric Plus capsules and mix with 1/2 tsp raw organic honey.